The Best Wine Clubs

 Uncorked Ventures Top-notch taste and a personal touch; $55–$225 for two bottles a month.

-If detailed curation and passionate wine selection is your priority, you can’t go wrong with Uncorked Ventures.
+If detailed curation and passionate wine selection is your priority, you'll appreciate Uncorked Ventures.

-Aselstine, the owner/operator of Uncorked Ventures, delivers a level of knowledge, curiosity, and detailed explanation that we didn’t find in any other club at any price point.
-He specializes in small-batch wines from California, Oregon, and Washington only.
-Each delivery comes with a no-frills, letter-size printout that looks like it was created on Aselstine’s word processor and printed from his home office, but what it lacks in slick production value, it more than makes up for in meaningful and revelatory information about each wine.
-Some details are biographical ephemera (Aselstine points out that Hobo Wine Company founder Kenny Likitprakong is a former pro skateboarder), while others are deeply educational (the grapes used in the light and crisp Wind Gap White are Italian arneis, which translates to “little rascal”).
+Mark Aselstine, the owner/operator of Uncorked Ventures, delivers a level of knowledge, curiosity, and detailed explanation that we didn’t find in any other club at any price point.
+Each delivery comes with a no-frills, letter-size page that looks like it was created on Aselstine’s word processor and printed from his home office — but what it lacks in slick production value, it more than makes up for in meaningful information about each wine.
+Some details are biographical ephemera (Aselstine points out that Hobo Wine Company founder Kenny Likitprakong is a former pro skateboarder), while others are focused more on education (the grapes used in the light and crisp Wind Gap White are Italian arneis, which translates to “little rascal”).

-One downside of being so personally curated: Aselstine is truly a one-man show, which means customer service requests, complaints, and questions can’t get the attention that a larger company with a dedicated customer service department can provide (a check-in call to customer service went to Aselstine’s voicemail).
-On the plus side, when you do connect with him, you are talking to the man in charge, which some might consider a plus.
-But based strictly on the quality of the wines and the passion behind his selection, if detailed curation is your priority, you can’t go wrong at any price point.
+One downside of being so personally curated: Aselstine is truly a one-man show, which means customer service requests, complaints, and questions can’t get the attention that a larger company with a dedicated customer service department can provide.
+Our check-in call to customer service went to Aselstine’s personal voicemail – but on the plus side, when you do connect with him, you are talking to the man in charge.
+Based strictly on the quality of the wines and the passion behind his selection, if detailed curation is your priority, you won’t go wrong at any price point.

 2013 Vellum Red, Napa Valley, California